 Choosing A Board

 Making a charcuterie doesn't mean you have to go out and buy a super expensive board.
-Just reach for a board or tray that is large enough to hold all you plan to serve.
+Just reach for any wooden cutting board or tray that is large enough to hold all you plan to serve.

-Even a cookie sheet can be a base for your board.
-Make sure to pick a tray that has enough room for all your snacks to fit and doesn't leave a lot of empty space.
-The board needs to look full.
+Even a cookie sheet can be a base for your board in a pinch!
+Make sure to pick a tray that has enough room for all your snacks to fit, but doesn't leave a lot of empty space.
+The board needs to look full for the best presentation.

 Prepare in Advance

 You can prepare your board in advance if you prefer, which is great for entertaining.
 Just assemble your snack board as you would like, cover it tightly with plastic wrap, and store in the fridge until you are ready to serve.

 I served my vegan charcuterie board with homemade hummus - the recipe is in the recipe card below!

 Even if you do the same, consider placing several small bowls of hummus around the snack board, rather than one large bowl.
 The placement can help create balance!

 However, serving a few different vegan dips will help balance out your board flavor-wise as well as visually.
 If you want to add more dips, here are a few of my favorite options:

 - Vegan Blue Cheese Dressing, such as this one from Daiya